Combating noisy labels in object detection datasets: Discussion

+All of the experiments show that CLOD is a viable method for finding incorrect labels in object detection datasets.
+It is the first method that finds and identifies missing, spurious, mislocated, and mislabeled bounding boxes.
+Thanks to the suggestion feature, in most cases, dataset reviewers only need to decide whether to keep each suggestion or discard it.
+Such an approach makes the whole process take less time than traditional relabeling.

-The results of the first experiment have confirmed that a clean dataset is crucial to a good quality model.
-The location and scale noise types take a parameter, which specifies the \textit{amplitude} of the noise (how much location and scale are changed).
-During the first experiments, these values were fixed at 25\%, which definitely caused a relatively small impact on model quality.
+{\bf Noise impact.} The results of the first experiment have confirmed that a high-quality dataset is crucial to obtain a high-quality model.
+We parameterized the location and scale noise types, where the parameter specifies the magnitude of the noise, i.e., how much the location and scale are changed.
+During the first experiments, we set these values at 25\%, which caused a relatively small impact on model quality.
 Increasing this amplitude would have angled these curves further downwards.
-In some cases, eliminating even 5\% noisy examples could improve mAP@50 by as much as 0.085, which equates in some cases to 20\% improvement.
-This reveals the need for fixing erroneous labels in object detection datasets.
+Eliminating a number of noisy examples equal to 5\% of the dataset could improve mAP@50 by as much as 0.085, which in some cases equates to 20\% improvement.
+These results reveal the need for fixing erroneous labels in object detection datasets.

-The second experiment has shown that for most types of artificial noise, the method can detect as much as 99\% of noisy examples while keeping the false positive rate under 30\%.
+{\bf CLOD effectiveness.} The second experiment has shown that the method can detect all types of noise with notable correctness as confirmed by the AUROC scores.
 When it comes to disturbed location or scale of bounding boxes, low displacements and scale factors were difficult to detect.
-On the other hand, boxes with location and scale disturbed by 50\% of their dimensions were detected as often as those with other types of noise.
+On the other hand, CLOD detected boxes with location and scale disturbed by 50\% of their dimensions as often as those with other types of noise.

-The steep shape of the ROC curve (\cref{fig:roc-good}) is connected to the fact that the CL threshold is a cutoff for top suspicious labels.
-Increasing the threshold in high range causes more false positives than true positives to come through.
-This is because the overwhelming majority of true positives were let through in the low range of the threshold.

-The unique shape of the orange AUROC curve (\cref{fig:waymo-frcnn}) is probably caused by the characteristics of the Waymo dataset.
-This conclusion stems from the fact that the presented results are the median value from three experiment runs and no similar phenomenon was observed in the COCO dataset.
+{\bf CLOD vs state-of-the-art.} Comparison of CLOD to ObjectLab yields favorable results for our new method.
+It provides an additional benefit of detecting spurious boxes while also being more effective in detecting missing ones.
+However, the ObjectLab might be a better choice when focusing on detecting mislabeled boxes in small, uniform datasets with few possible labels.
+It's also worth mentioning that while CLOD completed the rating of a given dataset in less time than ObjectLab (39.61 s vs. 42.29 s for COCO and 15.44 s vs. 37.68 s for Waymo), it used around twice as much system memory (921.55 MiB s vs 416.93 MiB for COCO and 432.77 MiB s vs 219.54 MiB for Waymo).